-People coming to ceremonies are responsible for making their own travel and accommodation arrangements, bring their own bedding and supplies, e.g. plates, cups, toilet paper, etc. and are asked to clean up after themselves at the ceremonial lodges.
+People coming to ceremonies are responsible for bringing their own tobacco and cloth offerings, making their own travel and accommodation arrangements, bring their own bedding and supplies, e.g. plates, cups, toilet paper, etc. and are asked to clean up after themselves at the ceremonial lodges.
 Potluck feasts are held at many of the ceremonies.
 Those coming may bring their sacred items, tobacco ties, prepared food for the feasts and a donation.
-The offerings help cover the costs of firewood, lodge maintenance, feasts, etc. Those who are fasting may camp outside or inside the lodge.
+The offerings help cover the costs of firewood, lodge maintenance, feasts, etc. Those who are participating may camp outside or inside the lodge.

 Everyone is welcome to the ceremonies.
-Women are asked to wear long skirts.
-Women on their moon time are asked to refrain from coming to the seasonal ceremonies, such as the Sundance, Warrior Dance, Windigokon Ceremony, Chii By Ceremony (Ghost Dance), sweat lodges and fasting lodges.
-Women on their moon time may attend the Mother Earth Lodge, Full Moon Ceremonies and Makoose Ka Win, where they are encouraged to participate.
-Women on their moon time may also attend our gatherings, and sit near the back of the Turtle Lodge during the Pipe ceremonies and healing ceremonies.
-The Grandmothers can provide teachings on this in person.
+Women are welcomed to wear long skirts if they wish to show respect for cultural protocols.
+Women on their moon time are asked to refrain from coming to the seasonal or major ceremonies, such as the Sundance, Warrior Dance, Windigokon Ceremony, Chii By Ceremony (Ghost Dance), Miitooshizinigaywin, sweat lodges and fasting lodges.
+Women on their moon time may attend certain ceremonies such as the Mother Earth Lodge, Full Moon Ceremonies and Makoose Ka Win, where they are encouraged to participate, except when those ceremonies are being held in one the ceremonial lodges mentioned earlier in this paragraph.
+Women on their moon time are welcomed to attend Turtle Lodge meetings and gatherings other than the major ceremonial lodges mentioned, and asked to sit near the back of the Turtle Lodge during the Pipe, water and healing ceremonies, and return to their place in the circle once the ceremonies have been completed.
+Turtle Lodge Grandmothers can provide further teachings on this in person.